maanlamp/OBA-wrapper/README.md

 <br/>

 ### Asynchronous iterator (Consecutiveness)
 An iterator is a protocol used in JavaScript to iterate over enumerable objects.
 If that makes no sense to you, I mean things like arrays.
-You can loop (e.g. _iterate_) over those.
+You can loop (_iterate_) over those.

 However, arrays have synchronous iterators.
 That means they do not `await` the values inside, so you cannot use them for promises.